daxa-ai/pebblo/pebblo_saferetriever/README.md

 # Overview

-`Pebblo SafeRetriever` provides visibility and enforcement for Semantic, Entity, and Identity of prompts and inference response for RAG applications.
+`Pebblo SafeRetriever` provides visibility and enforcement for Semantic, Entity, and Identity of context retrieval for RAG applications.

 ### Identity Enforcement